carlos-afonso/COVID-19/README.md

 * [Latest News](https://www1.nyc.gov/office-of-the-mayor/news.page){:target="&#95;blank" rel="noopener"}

 The data used to create the charts above was collected from the New York City Health Department's [COVID-19 Daily Data Summary](https://www1.nyc.gov/assets/doh/downloads/pdf/imm/covid-19-daily-data-summary.pdf){:target="&#95;blank" rel="noopener"} updates.

+I appreciate NYC Health's great work in tracking and providing this important data, with frequent updates.
+This is probably one of the best quality COVID-19 data across all of the United States.

 ---